emqx/emqx-plugin-template/README.md

 emq_plugin_template
 ===================

-This is a template plugin for EMQ 3.0.
+This is a template plugin for the EMQ broker.

 Plugin Config
 -------------